 The whole interview with engineers directly involved in the process can be found here.

 One of the biggest factors for the decision was the possibility of tearing down the language barrier between engineering—using the same language on the server and client sides enhanced internal communication and the understanding of the product as a whole.

-The biggest results of the migration, however, are still yet to come.
 PayPal devs were able to write 33% fewer lines of code and use 40% fewer files while building the app twice as fast despite doing so with fewer people.
 Response time decreased by 35% which resulted in the pages being served 200ms faster.
-In case of online payments, every second can make a difference.
+In the case of online payments, every second can make a difference.

-PayPal offers services both for individuals and corporate clients through web app built with Node.js
+PayPal offers services both for individuals and corporate clients through a web app built with Node.js

 You might think that eBay, the American e-commerce giant, couldn’t be looking for anything else but proven, stable technologies.
 Yet, they chose Node.js, still rather immature at the time, due to the advantages it was promising and the eBay devs’ open-mindedness.